h2ostek/gulp-es6/README.md

 ## gulp-es6
 Gulpfile setup for Javascript ES6 compiling, plus SCSS, images, and fonts handling.
 > Updated to use Gulp v4
-From command prompt, just run npm install
+### After downloading to your directory, from command prompt, just run "npm install"